vanshjangir/nvim/README.md

 # My neovim config

-using vimplug and Lazy as package manager
+using Lazy as package manager
+clone this repo in `~/.config/`

 ## Requirements
 1. nodejs